thehunmonkgroup/luchia/README.md

 ## Unit tests

-Luchia core classes have full unit test coverage.
+Luchia has full unit test coverage.
 They can be run with:

     cd /path/to/luchia/tests
     lua run_unit_tests.lua -v